 May Your name be praised forever in the devout community, Your throne will shine in full unmitigated glory, when You punish the presumptuous ones, bring near to You the suffering souls from the heavens’ heights, save Your people, rescue Your remaining dear ones as You did back in the days of the Hasmoneans.

 Eternal One, let the horn of your salvation shine forth, and allow the redemption to begin, and destroy and annihilate the presumptuous, outrageous kingdom.
 Overthrow the evildoers, then save Your people.
 In Your mercy, for the sake of our great forefathers, release their descendants and rebuild the destroyed city.

+זמר נאה לשבת חנוכה

+Almighty One, why does the might of Edom burden us as if we were a widow?
+See how he oppresses and crushes us.
+Soon they will stone me.
+When You exert vengeance as in the days of Mattityahu, many people will see it and be amazed.

+Allow the city of Your festivals to arise again, and let the hour of consolation begin.
+Gather the herd of Your loved ones, so that they enter her with a joyful spirit, drive out the son of the handmaid, and make Seir’s mountain desolate, destroy it and wipe it out, so that all kingdoms of the world praise You.

+Gladden the heart of Your children, who await Your help, send Your just redeemer, lead Him back into your dwelling place, remember the covenant of the patriarchs if our service is too inadequate; do it for Your sake, if not for ours.